Introduction to IR

 Areas within IR

 IR has a role in almost every body system.
-Like surgery, there are different subspecialty areas of IR that focus on treating different conditions.
-However, most interventional radiologists have broad training and can perform a wide variety of procedures.
+The majority of interventional radiologists have broad training and can perform a wide variety of procedures.
+However, like surgery, there are different subspecialty areas of IR that focus on treating different conditions.

 The main areas are: